 I have a child in the class who just turned three.
 Very smart.
 His parents are bilingual.
 Repeats words, phrases, or sentences you say in the third person.
 He can sit down and do work but when he is done he would start screaming or running around the room wall to wall.
 Then would have a hard time going back to work.
 He has a fascination with fans and makes fans out of most of the materials.
 Recently he has been pulling hair in random no apparent reason and no show of emotions toward the child.
 Are these signs of something about the child or just simply a child lacking communication skills that will come soon.
 Thanks.

 So what to do at school?
 When we encountered this problem, we gave group lessons on how to put your work away.
-We'd ring the bowl, have everyone stop and look, while one of the teachers took out a material, did the activity, and then put it away (Montessori Social Grace and Courtesy).
+We'd ring the bowl, and have everyone stop and look, while one of the teachers took out a material, did the activity, and then put it away (Montessori Social Grace and Courtesy).
 Then, the teacher picks a child to have a turn.
 Do this once a day for a few days.

 We also did puppet shows after playtime, and we did the same thing, only with puppets (and talking), then the puppets would ask the children questions about it... sort of like a Q & A.

-Another method we tried was paring up the young child with an older child, they did an activity together and the older child would model the behavior (put the activity away).
+Another method we tried was pairing up the young child with an older child, they did an activity together and the older child would model the behavior (put the activity away).

 Pulling hair: Give lessons on how to touch someone, on how to be gentle (Montessori Social Grace and Courtesy).
 Do a puppet show.
 Ask the parents if he does this at home, or if another sibling pulls hair.
 Also, give lessons on how to ask someone to play with you...